 Hit: Draw card

-By drawing more cards you want to get as close as possible to the best mark of 21 points.
-If you are not satisfied with the sum of the two cards dealt, you can take another card.
-Then you add up the card values again and can take more cards until you either get exactly 21 or you have "overbought" yourself with more than 21 points.
+With the drawing of further cards, the aim is to reach the record of 21 Points as close as possible.
+If you are still not satisfied with the sum of the two cards dealt, you can take another card.
+You then add up the card values again and can take more cards until you either get exactly 21 or have "overbought" yourself with more than 21 points.
 This is called a "bust".
-If you overbought, you lose the bet, no matter what the dealer has.
-That's why it's sometimes better to be satisfied with less than to risk a bust.
+If you bust, you lose the bet, regardless of what the dealer has.
+That is why it is sometimes better to be satisfied with less than to risk a bust.

 In undercover games, the player signals a hit by scratching the table with the cards.
 Verbal statements alone are often not accepted, as in case of doubt video surveillance decides and relies on clear gestures.